greatfeel/testgit/README.md

-first project under git controlling
+#First project under git controlling
+#for coins for love for life